- Purpose and Introduction

 The student’s re-entry is also contingent upon the student meeting any admission or enrollment requirements of the University and of the school/college in which he/she was enrolled or wishes to enroll, and the successful completion of any expectations from the Resolution Center for Student Conduct and Conflict as a result of any Student Code of Conduct violations.

-If the Assistant Vice President/Dean of Student Well-Being and Healthy Living determines that it is not appropriate for the student to return the student will be advised in writing of the outcome and the rationale that guided the decision.
-A student may appeal the Assistant Vice President/Dean of Student Well-Being and Healthy Living's decision by submitting a written appeal to the Associate Provost for Student Development within ten (10) business days of their receipt of the decision from the Assistant Vice President/Dean of Student Well-Being and Healthy Living .
-The Associate Provost for Student Development will review the relevant information and a decision will be communicated in writing to the student within ten (10) business days of the submission of the appeal.
-The decision of the Associate Provost for Student Development is final.
+If the Dean determines that it is not appropriate for the student to return the student will be advised in writing of the outcome and the rationale that guided the decision.
+A student may appeal the Dean's decision by submitting a written appeal to the Vice Provost within ten (10) business days of their receipt of the decision from the Dean.
+The Vice Provost will review the relevant information and a decision will be communicated in writing to the student within ten (10) business days of the submission of the appeal.
+The decision of the Vice Provost.